danott/www.danott.me/site/books/the-wisdom-of-finance.md

 ---
-title: The Wisdom of Finance: Discovering Humanity in the World of Risk and Return
+title: "The Wisdom of Finance: Discovering Humanity in the World of Risk and Return"
 author: Mihir Desai
 isbn: 9780544911130
 stars: 5